King Pressed Steel & Manufacturing Company

 C.M.&D. Speednut Wrench.

-Products by Larco Wrench & Manufacturing would include Larco brand pipe wrenches,
+Products by Larco Wrench & Manufacturing itself would include Larco brand pipe wrenches,

 as well as Speednut wrenches showing the 1926 Larson patent,